System Preparation for Manufacturing Implementation: General Information

 System Preparation for Manufacturing Implementation

-To implement the general configuration of manufacturing in MYOB Advanced, you perform the following steps:
+To implement the general configuration of manufacturing in MYOB Acumatica, you perform the following steps:

-1. On the Enable/Disable Features (CS100000) form, you make sure that the Manufacturing feature and all nested features that you will use in your system are enabled.
-For the list of the manufacturing-related features, see Preparing an Instance: MYOB Advanced Features.
+1. On the Enable/Disable Features (CS100000) form, you make sure that the features in the Manufacturing group of features that you are going to use in your system are enabled.
+For the list of the manufacturing-related features, see Preparing an Instance: MYOB Acumatica Features.

-Note: In a production environment, after the features are enabled, you have to activate the MYOB Advanced license by using the Activate License (SM201510) form.
-Each particular feature may be subject to additional licensing; please consult the MYOB Advanced sales policy for details.
+Note: In a production environment, before you can enable the features, you have to activate the MYOB Acumatica license by using the Activate License (SM201510) form.
+Each particular feature may be subject to additional licensing; please consult the MYOB Acumatica sales policy for details.

 2. On the Numbering Sequences (CS201010) form, you create the numbering sequences for manufacturing batches and entities.